-There are many of you reading this who are already working professionally as lawyers, and are wondering if you too can make the transition to consulting.
+There are many of you reading this who are already working professionally as lawyers, and are wondering if you too can make the transition from lawyer to management consultant.
 Well, you can!
 It won’t be easy, but it certainly is possible.

 If you’ve been a lawyer for over 2 years, but are haven’t demonstrated that functional expertise yet, you’re in the toughest position to transition over.
 You’ll have to quickly get caught up to speed on your quantitative skills, prove your analytical chops, and be a master networker since you will have no relevant work experience for the industry.
 You’ll be in even worse shape than a product manager at GE who’s looking to transition to consulting.
 Of course, there is an exception to every rule, but you’ll have a real challenge on your hands.

 On the plus side?
 Lawyers have very good reputations inside consulting firms.
 They’re known as smart and capable, just with no modeling skills.
 It’s the same issue Medical Doctors face when attempting to break into consulting.
 If you’re looking to transition, you’ll have to work extra hard at the things that will actually make you a good consultant.